ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/getting-started/index.md

 <div class="heading-box">
   <h1>Getting Started</h1>

   Greenwood aims to leverage the web platform as much as possible, with just a little extra convenience added on top.
-This section of our Guides content will take you through a high level overview of the basics of Greenwood, with a light introduction of some of its more advanced capabilities and patterns.
+This section of our Guides content will take you through a high level overview of the basics of Greenwood, with a light introduction to some of its more advanced capabilities and patterns.

 </div>